-The application period for the 2018 HEP Scholarship is now open.
+The application period for the 2019 HEP Scholarship is now closed.

 The Afognak Scholarship Committee will continue to score the applications to determine the award recommendations, however the KEF will send the scholarship award payments directly to the school.
 Scholarship recipients will be announced at the Annual Meeting in May.